 - 2017 – Joseph Sclafani

 The Linda W. Devine, Ph.D., Outstanding Contribution to Student Life Award, originally established in 1989 as the Outstanding Contribution to Student Life Award, recognizes a University faculty or staff member who has made a significant contribution to life outside the classroom.
-The recipient must be employed at UT for at least five years and is selected by the prior recipients.
+The recipient must be employed at UT for at least five years and be selected by the prior recipients.
 Those currently serving in Student Affairs are not eligible for the award.
-The recipient will be announced at the annual Leadership Awards Night Ceremony, and their name will be displayed on a plaque that is mounted in Plant Hall lobby.
+The recipient will be announced at the annual Leadership Awards Night Ceremony, and their name will be displayed on a plaque that is mounted in the Plant Hall lobby.
 The recipient will receive a $500 check from an endowment created by Devine and her family.
 The recipient will be part of the commencement platform party at the spring commencement and will be announced from the platform.

 In 2018 the award was renamed the Linda W. Devine, Ph.D., Outstanding Contribution to Student Life Award.
 Devine is a long-time member of the UT community who believes strongly in the value of the co-curriculum and integration of campus resources to develop the whole person.
 Recipients of the award share this vision and will have significantly contributed to this fusion in a systemic and positive way, laser-focused on the student and complimenting curricular work.